Double Dare (franchise): 1986–1989

-Production originated at the studios of PBS affiliate WHYY-TV in Philadelphia, Pennsylvania.
+Production originated at the studios of PBS member station WHYY-TV in Philadelphia, Pennsylvania.
 WHYY offered Nickelodeon their newly opened production wing to use, and Nickelodeon felt Philadelphia was a better location to initially produce Double Dare because of its lower production costs, instead of cities like New York or Los Angeles where national television production is more common.
 The 65-episode first season was recorded in a 23-day period beginning September 18, 1986.
 Double Dare premiered on Nickelodeon on October 6, 1986.
 New episodes aired weekdays at 5:30p.m.
 ET during the original series' run on Nickelodeon.
 After the success of the first 65 episodes, a second 65-episode season was ordered.

 A weekend edition titled Super Sloppy Double Dare taped over two weeks in July 1987 and premiered August 2, 1987, airing 26 episodes on Sunday mornings.
 Super Sloppy Double Dare featured gameplay identical to the original format; however, physical challenges and obstacles were designed to make a bigger mess.
 Viewers were encouraged to send in a postcard with their contact information and could win a prize if their card was selected, and a team performing a physical challenge completed the stunt successfully.
 Episodes of Super Sloppy Double Dare were taped at Unitel Studio in New York City before production moved back to WHYY-TV.

 In July 1987, pilots hosted by Caitlyn Jenner (formerly Bruce Jenner) were produced by Viacom for two possible versions of Double Dare with adult players: one pairing celebrities with contestants, and another with married couples.
 Neither concept advanced to series.

 By November 1987, Fox announced they had partnered with Viacom to purchase the distribution rights for new episodes of the program in syndication.
 New episodes of Double Dare aired on independent stations and Fox affiliates beginning on February 22, 1988.
 There were 130 first-run syndication episodes in 1988.